 “The worst thing about modeling is the high cancellation rates which have been getting worse and worse each year since 2010, but I don’t think that is just an industry problem; I think society, in general, has forgotten its manners because I have noticed that more and more people cancel social meets with friends than ever before too.”
 Tanya is now breaking into the ‘mature market’ (Image: ANR Photography)

 Have you ever been judged based on your career?
 What do you think of that?

-“Not in my personal life, but since my work started to quieten off, and I have been trying to get a ‘normal job,’ I do feel like employers are discriminating against me as I don’t even seem to be able to get an interview these days, and when I was younger I always found it so easy to get work.
+“Not in my personal life, but since my work started to quieten off, and I have been trying to get a ‘normal job,’ I do feel like employers are discriminating against me as I don’t even seem to be able to get an, and when I was younger I always found it so easy to get work.
 “When a place I worked at closed down, I had a new job within a week.”

 How successful have you been?

 “I felt pretty successful when I was younger, but I do think I would have had a better career had I started when I was younger as it only lasted a few years before my peak ran out.
 “I am now just starting to break the mature market finally, so fingers crossed I can make a success of that, but early days yet.”